Self-driving cars are not as close as you think – unless you hire a chauffeur.

 A Passive and Reactive Past

 The safety of a self-driving car must be patent before people will sit in them and trust them.
-If these reactive items didn’t exist already they’d have to be invented in order for a self-driving car to be practical.
-So all these safety technologies going back to the 1950s (and before) are all necessary building blocks toward making people believe a self-driving car is safe.
+If these reactive items didn’t exist already they’d have to be invented in order for a self-driving car to work.
+All these safety technologies going back to the 1950s (and before) are necessary building blocks a safe, self-driving car but they are all passive and reactive.

-In more recent times other reactive technologies have come to the fore.
-Cars that automatically brake if they sense a barrier approaching too quickly – be it a car, a tree or a wall.
+In more recent times, reactive technologies have come to the fore.
+Cars that automatically brake if they sense a barrier.
 Back up sensors blare if you get too close to an object.
-There are lane wander avoidance mechanisms that gently tug at the steering wheel if you are meander out of your lane.
+There sensor and actuators that gently tug at the steering wheel if you meander out of your lane.
 Back up cameras and sideview mirror cameras now give the driver a fuller view of all the surrounding.
+These are not just passive as in previous generations but actually sense and react to the environment.
+This too is a prerequisite to a safe, self-driving car.

-Each year we get more of these safety features and each of them is a necessary component to a self-driving car.
-These new reactive features make vehicles far safer and their value in that regard alone can’t be estimated.
+Each year we get more of these safety features and each of them is a component of a self-driving car.
+These new reactive features make vehicles far safer and their value in that regard is inestimable.

 A Proactive Future

 Already we have self-driving cars that motor around tracks and follow directions.
+Some are on the roads doing comical things like re-ending police cars.
 They parallel park themselves when instructed to do so.
 Many of these are available or becoming available today while others are the promises of tomorrow.
 A car that can follow a GPS signal on a map to get you to work and can even dead reckon when that signal is lost isn’t that far-fetched.
 Obviously, all the safety features we have now and many more are required before that becomes real.
 But those fundamentals have been developed.

-It seems likely that in the very near future we’ll have cars that exhibit “flocking” behavior.
-Cars will be able to drive in heavy traffic like a murmuration of starlings or a school of anchovies.
-The movement is so coordinated and synchronized that some communications via sound or scent or group-mind must be at work, mustn’t it?
+In the near future we’ll have cars that exhibit “flocking” behavior.
+Cars will drive in heavy traffic like a murmuration of starlings or a school of anchovies.
+Those flocks of birds or schools of fish move in coordinated and synchronized fashion.
+Some communications via sound or scent or group-mind must be at work, mustn’t it?

 There are only three rules or principles to follow.
 Briefly those rules are about: